Monk

-A monk (/mʌŋk/; from μοναχός, monachos, "single, solitary" via Latin monachus) is a man who is a member of a religious order and lives in a monastery.
+A monk (/mʌŋk/; from μοναχός, monachos, 'single, solitary', via Latin monachus) is a man who is a member of a religious order and lives in a monastery.
 A monk usually lives his life in prayer and contemplation.
-The concept is ancient and can be seen in many religions and in philosophy across numerous cultures.
+The concept is ancient and can be seen in many religions, and in philosophy, across numerous cultures.
+Monasticism is historically rooted in the Sramana movements of ancient India, which produced the structured ascetic orders of Jainism and Buddhism.
+Benedict of Nursia is considered to be the originator of western monasticism.

+Origins and early traditions

+Monasticism is historically rooted in the Sramana movements of ancient India, which produced the structured ascetic orders of Jainism and Buddhism.
+Jain monasticism is defined by the Mahavratas (Five Great Vows) and a rigorous adherence to non-violence (ahimsa).
+Similarly, the Buddhist Sangha follows the Vinaya, a disciplinary code balancing asceticism with communal living.

+In Hinduism, monasticism is formally recognized in the Sannyasa stage of life, where practitioners (sadhus) renounce worldly ties to pursue spiritual liberation.
+In the West, Christian monasticism emerged in the third century with the Desert Fathers later evolving into organized communal living under a rule, which emphasizes a life of prayer, study, and manual labor.

-The Greek word for "monk" may be applied to men or women.
-In English, however, "monk" is applied mainly to men, while nun is typically used for female monastics.
+The Greek word for monk may be applied to men or women.
+In English, however, monk is applied mainly to men, while nun is typically used for female monastics.
+Although the term monachos is of Christian origin.

-Although the term monachos is of Christian origin, in the English language monk tends to be used loosely also for both male and female ascetics from other religious or philosophical backgrounds.
 However, being generic, it is not interchangeable with terms that denote particular kinds of monk, such as cenobite, hermit, anchorite, or hesychast.

 Traditions of Christian monasticism exist in major Christian denominations, with religious orders being present in Catholicism, Lutheranism, Oriental Orthodoxy, Eastern Orthodoxy, Reformed Christianity (Calvinism), Anglicanism and Methodism.
 Indian religions, including Hinduism, Buddhism and Jainism, have monastic traditions as well.